 (d) Fare Rules.
-We have various Fare Rules which apply to its Fares, which influence the price and the flexibility of the relevant Fares.
+We have various Fare Rules which apply to our Fares, which influence the price and the flexibility of the relevant Fares.
 The Fare Rules are set out on our Website and will be provided to you at the time you make your Booking.
-The Fare Rules will state how restrictive your Fare is, whether or not the Fare can be changed and whether or not the Fare is refundable.
+The Fare Rules include information about the flexibility of your fare and will state how restrictive your Fare is, whether or not the Fare can be changed and whether or not the Fare is refundable in circumstances other than when you may be entitled to a refund under the Australian Consumer Law.
 You should carefully consider the Fare Rules, your requirements and your insurance cover before you pay for your Booking.

 (a) Once you have a Booking, you will also have to pay the Fare for the Booking within the Ticketing Time Limit.
 If you do not pay for your Booking by the Ticketing Time Limit, Virgin Australia may cancel your Booking.
 If you pay for your Booking within the Ticketing Time Limit, you will be issued with a Ticket by Virgin Australia or your Authorised Agent.

-(b) If you do not use your Booking.
-Depending on the Fare Rules which apply to your Booking, if you do not use the Booking, we may require you to pay a reasonable service charge in relation to your Booking, and may also cancel any onward or return Bookings.
+(b) If you do not use your Booking, depending on the Fare Rules which apply to your Booking, we may require you to pay a reasonable service charge in relation to your Booking, and may also cancel any onward or return Bookings.

 (a) Issuing a Ticket.
 If you have a Booking and you pay for it within the Ticketing Time Limit, either we or an Authorised Agent will issue you with a Ticket.
 A Ticket may also be issued by another airline, but with Flight Coupons or Electronic Coupons which entitle you to travel on Virgin Australia services.
 A Ticket can be an Electronic Ticket or a Paper Ticket.